OPPO-PersonalAI/MiCoTA/README.md

 | Hendrycks Math | Comprehensive Test | Diverse mathematical concepts |

+## Acknowledgments
+This repository is built upon [LLaMA-Factory](https://github.com/Small-Model-Gap/Small-Model-Learnability-Gap), [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) , [mergekit](https://github.com/arcee-ai/mergekit) , [Small-Model-Learnability-Gap](https://github.com/Small-Model-Gap/Small-Model-Learnability-Gap), and [hiyouga/math](https://huggingface.co/datasets/hiyouga/math12k).
+We would like to thank all contributors for their support.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.